v-xchen-v/EloBench/README.md

 Semantic Comprehension
 <!-- - Authors: [Author Names] -->
 <!-- - Published In: [Journal/Conference Name, Year] -->
 - *Abstract*: Despite their sophisticated capabilities, large language models (LLMs) encounter a major hurdle in effective assessment.
 This paper first revisits the prevalent evaluation method—multiple choice question answering (MCQA), which allows for straightforward accuracy measurement.
 Through a comprehensive evaluation of 24 models across 11 benchmarks, we highlight several potential drawbacks of MCQA, for instance, the inconsistency between the MCQA evaluation and the generation of open-ended responses in practical scenarios.
 In response, we introduce an RWQ-Elo rating system, engaging 24 LLMs such as GPT-4, GPT-3.5, Google-Gemini-Pro and LLaMA-1/-2, in a two-player competitive format, with GPT-4 serving as the judge.
 Each LLM receives an Elo rating thereafter.
-This system is designed to mirror real-world usage, and for this purpose, we have compiled a new benchmark called ``Real-world questions'' (RWQ), comprising 20,772 authentic user inquiries.
+This system is designed to mirror real-world usage, and for this purpose, we have compiled a new benchmark called Real-world questions (RWQ), comprising 20,772 authentic user inquiries.
 Additionally, we thoroughly analyze the characteristics of our system and compare it with prior leaderboards like AlpacaEval and MT-Bench.
 Our analysis reveals the stability of our RWQ-Elo system, the feasibility of registering new models, and its potential to reshape LLM leaderboards.

 <!-- - Link to Paper: [URL to the paper, if available online] -->